 Book an Initial Consultation

 You may prefer to have a Free 15 minute telephone consultation to answer some of your questions and establish whether you really need a Will or a Power of Attorney and what happens if you or a loved one passes away without one.
 We are here to help.
 Click on the Book Now button below.

 Joint Simple Wills $660.00

 Joint Simple Wills and Power of Attorney’s $742.00

 Complex Wills by quotation.

 Note: 20% discount for pensioners.
-Prices inclusive of GST and are as at April 2019 and subject to change with notice.
+Prices inclusive of GST and are as at November 2019 and subject to change.

 (Scroll down for Related Articles and Links)

 Sebastian has helped me out on many occasions for a number of different reasons and every time his service has been exceptional.
 He has put in the time, effort and extensive thought that has been needed to defuse the situation and successfully gets the best deal possible for all parties involved.

 (A family law client)